 There is no limit to the amount of cash you can bring in.
-For amounts exceeding NZ$10,000 however, you will need to fill out a Border Cash Report before you enter the country.
+For amounts exceeding NZ$10,000 however, you must fill out a Border Cash Report before you enter the country.
 Although there are banks in all cities across the country, not every bank operates nationally.
-Find out if your New Zealand bank of choice is available in the area you plan to live in.
+Find out if your New Zealand bank of choice is available in the area you plan to live in after relocation.
 Ask about any documentation and certifications you may need to bring along to activate your account.
 You can visit the New Zealand Now website for more information on their banking and financial services.

-A good number of indices rate New Zealand as one of the best countries in the world for education.
+A good number of indices rate New Zealand as one of the best countries globally for education.
 New Zealand is known for its varied and diverse system of education.
-It also happens to be one of the best funded public education system worldwide.
-New Zealand’s system of education is divided into 3 levels: early childhood education, primary and secondary education, and higher education.
+It also happens to be one of the best funded public education systems worldwide.
+New Zealand’s system of education is divided into three levels: early childhood education, primary and secondary education, and higher education.

 Early childhood education